MacroDave/MVFStan/README.md

 # MVFStan
-A Simple Multivariate Filter for Estimating Potential Output in Stan Uses latest IMF methodology (http://www.douglaslaxton.org/id41.html) coded in Stan
+A Simple Filter for Estimating Potential Output in Stan